jeppes/oops/README.md

 Note that there is no way to access the `sharedState` variable directly.
 It can only be manipulated by calling `increment` and `decrement` - no special keywords or syntax required.

 If our functions can share private variables, surely they can share functions too.
-Let's make a counter which will print it's current count whenever someone interacts with it:
+Let's make a counter which will print its current count whenever someone interacts with it:

 ```javascript
 const makeShoutyCounter = () => {